GiancarloFusiello/django_rest_api/README.md

 make start
 ```

-You can run `make help` to see a list of all of the make commands available.
+> You can run `make help` to see a list of all of the make commands available.

+Now you can navigate to `http://localhost:8000/api` to see the available endpoints.